 DABC has not publicly explained its case for support for Westwin, or provided data about the jobs or economic impact the company has promised.
 Agency CEO Ryan Purvis, through a staff member, declined an interview request.

-Infinger became the focus of company frustration ahead of the much anticipated town hall.
+Infinger became the focus of company attention ahead of the much anticipated town hall.

 Westwin and its onetime partner CVMR Corporation are in an Oklahoma federal court accusing each other of deception.
 A New York firm is suing Westwin claiming they’re owed fees for helping to raise capital.
 In Canada, at a nickel plant that uses similar technology to Westwin’s process, a worker died in 2002 after exposure to a chemical.

-Bryan County’s attorney told Westwind that Infinger’s statements were both factual and related to a matter of public interest.
+Bryan County’s attorney told Westwin that Infinger’s statements were both factual and related to a matter of public interest.

 The letter also points out that the law protects free speech on matters of public concern — and that Georgia itself has a law against frivolous lawsuits.